Dylan Cease

 Personal Life

-Dylan Cease is of Jewish descent through his father.
-He is an amateur disc golfer and practices mindfulness, wearing the No. 84 jersey as a tribute to the 84 classic asanas in the yoga tradition.
+Cease is of Jewish descent through his father.
+He is an amateur disc golfer who partnered with six-time PDGA World Champion Paul McBeth to purchase two properties that will feature disc golf courses.
+Cease also practices mindfulness and credits the No. 84 jersey he wears in Toronto to the 84 classic asanas in the yoga tradition and to his favorite yogi, Sadhguru.